 Kind of like Google, Facebook has its own internal search engine.
 This “search engine” uses what is called an algorithm to decide which content is most important.
 Facebook’s internal algorithm (formula), Edgerank, weighs different kinds of content differently and then places the “heaviest” content higher on news feeds.
 For example, the more you interact with certain of your friends or fans, the more likely it is that your updates will be at the top of their specific news feeds.

-Tip: Photos and videos rank highest in Edgerank, so be sure to include them in as many status updates as you can.
+Tip: Photos and videos rank highest in Edgerank, so be sure to include them in as many status updates as possible.

 You need a minimum of 30 likes to take advantage of Facebook Insights (the Facebook analytics tool).

-Use the data to find out if you are on the right track and then make adjustments.
+Use the data to determine if you are on the right track and then make adjustments.
 If you find, for example, that too many people are Unliking your Page, you can refocus on creating content that engages and adds value to your specific target audience.

 Alright, kids!
-Now that you know how to create a Facebook Page, COLIBRI’s next post will explore marketing with Facebook.
+Now that you know how to create Facebook Pages, COLIBRI’s next post will explore marketing with Facebook.
 Take a minute to let us know in the comments how it goes if you are inspired to create a Page of your own.

 COLIBRI extends a special thank you to the authors of these great posts:

 Loomer, Jon: 8 Steps to Facebook Marketing With Limited Time